Mass Torts Attorneys in Lake County, Florida

 Baycol is a cholesterol-lowering drug withdrawn from the market in August 2001.
 It was manufactured by Bayer and was linked to 31 deaths and a potentially fatal muscle disorder called rhabdomyolysis.

 “Fen-phen” is a combination of the diet drugs fenfluramine and phentermine.
-The drug was removed from the market in 1997 when the FDA uncovered the drugs caused damage to heart valves.
+The drug was removed from the market in 1997 when the FDA uncovered that drug caused damage to heart valves.

 Lotronex, or alosetron, is used to treat symptoms of irritable bowel syndrome (IBS).
 Unfortunately, it leads to problems that can be even worse – like ischemic colitis, severe constipation, and even death.